Which comparative expressions are academic?

 – Give examples for twelve useful comparative academic sentences

 While comparative expressions such as ‘China is bigger than India’ are more commonly used in informal speech than in academic writing, there are still a wide variety of expressions that may be useful for those needing English for academic purposes – particularly when describing data or writing compare and contrast essays.
-This third lesson on the topic therefore aims to provide some of the most useful comparative expressions for the reader, outlining a list of common academic adjectives and adverbs.
-Before providing such language however, there are three considerations absent from Lesson 2 that should be discussed first.
+This third chapter on the topic therefore aims to provide some of the most useful comparative expressions for the reader, outlining a list of common academic adjectives and adverbs.
+Before providing such language however, there are three considerations absent from Chapter 2 that should be discussed first.

 1. Negating Comparative Expressions